pedroivorbgrodrigues/deel-hometask/README.md

 It has been a long time since I worked with a project that used a ORM so I'm pretty sure that there are better ways to achieve the desired result.
 For example I'm not sure I had to check everytime for the profile type to specify the where clause, maybe there is already an mixin or method for it
 Same goes for the non terminated contracts, maybe its possible to use association scopes?
+I didn't add eslint so some lines has ; other don't, that is one of the reasons I usually set eslint for (code uniformity)